 – Sensory stimulation

 – Helps you learn about your baby (Their needs and desires)

 – Pleasurable experience

-Before you begin, you should speak with your pediatrician to insure that your baby has no contraindications for massage.
+Before you begin, you should speak with your pediatrician to ensure that your baby has no contraindications for massage.

-Next you can locate a baby massage class in your area to insure that you receive proper instruction in the massage process and use of massage products.
-You may locate a class through a local community college, massage school, or on line at the International Association of Infant Massage, Loving Touch, Infant Massage USA, the local children’s hospital or your local massage therapist in your favorite spa.
+Next, you can locate a baby massage class in your area to ensure that you receive proper instruction in the massage process and use of massage products.
+You may locate a class through a local community college, massage school, or online at the International Association of Infant Massage, Loving Touch, Infant Massage USA, the local children’s hospital, or your local massage therapist in your favorite spa.
 In addition, some mommy and me classes also teach baby massage.

 When it comes to selecting a product to use, remember that with newborn skin care, the adage “less is more.”
 Pediatricians advise that exposure to chemicals and other potential allergens can set the stage for skin allergies later in life.
 It is best to not use baby products in the early months.
 The immune system is still developing.
 If you have a family history of skin problems, allergies, or asthma, it’s especially important to protect your baby’s immune system and protect baby from irritating allergens.